Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility/readme.md

 1. Create a `Map` and add a `FeatureLayer`.
 2. Create a `SimpleMarkerSymbol` and apply it to the feature layer with a `SimpleRenderer`.
 3. Load the feature layer, then add a `LabelDefinition` with a `TextSymbol`.
-4. To scale labels, enable `GeoView.UseSystemTextScale` on WPF and MAUI or `Control.IsTextScaleFactorEnabled` on WinUI.
+4. To scale labels, enable `GeoView.UseSystemTextScale`.
-5. To scale symbols, read the platform text-scale factor and observe its change notification.
-Use `UISettings.TextScaleFactor` on Windows, `Configuration.FontScale` on Android, and `UIFontMetrics.GetScaledValue` on iOS.
+5. To scale symbols, read the platform's system text-scale factor, subscribe to text-scale changes, and apply the factor to the symbol size and outline width.
 6. Use the checkbox to toggle system text scaling for labels without changing symbol scaling.
 7. Identify a restaurant with `IdentifyLayerAsync` and show its name and WGS 84 coordinates in a callout.

 ## Relevant API

 * GeoView.UseSystemTextScale
-* Control.IsTextScaleFactorEnabled
-* UISettings.TextScaleFactor
-* UISettings.TextScaleFactorChanged
-* Configuration.FontScale
-* IComponentCallbacks.OnConfigurationChanged
-* UIFontMetrics.GetScaledValue
-* UIApplication.Notifications.ObserveContentSizeCategoryChanged
-* FeatureLayer
-* LabelDefinition
-* TextSymbol
-* IdentifyLayerAsync
-* CalloutDefinition

 ## About the data